The Double Refuge ❤️ Three Little Words

 Ecclesiastes 11:5

-The advice in Ecclesiastes 11:5 was perhaps helpful during an age when meteorology and medicine were primitive, yet it now contains a faulty premise:
+The advice in Ecclesiastes 11:5 worked best during an age when meteorology and medicine were primitive, yet it now contains a stumbling block to literal interpretaion:

 As you do not know the path of the wind, or how the body is formed in a mother’s womb, so you cannot understand the work of God, the Maker of all things.

-God may be the ultimate Maker of all things for all we know, yet we’re no longer ignorant of wind or womb.
-Our ignorance of nature can’t be used to warn us from further knowledge, because our search for knowledge has in fact explained things.
+Today of course we can understand the path of the wind and the formation of a fetus.
+Our ignorance of nature can’t so easily be used to warn us from further knowledge for the simple reason that our search for knowledge has in fact explained things.
 The apple may have once been forbidden, yet biting into the flesh, discarding the core on the ground, and letting the seeds grow in the soil, has born fruit.

 Très Riches Heures du duc de Berry, by the Limbourg brothers (fl.
 1402–1416), Condé Museum.
 Source: Gilles Kagan, Bibliothèque du château.
 From Wikimedia Commons (cropped by RYC).

 We can’t go back to a state of Edenic innocence because we now exist in a state of both knowledge and ignorance.
 We know a great many things and yet this knowledge reveals to us how much more there is that we don’t know.
 Knowledge can now reveal to us the positive side of ignorance: if we respect the unknown, we can continually transform ignorance into knowledge, which, once obtained, pushes us further into ignorance and hence into the desire to explore what it is, exactly, that we don’t know.
 Ad infinitum.
-This may not be the old definition of wisdom — a definition that could operate when there was no real science, archaeology, philology, or history — but neither is it wise to ignore what we already know, or to look down on attempts to know even more.
+This may not be the old definition of wisdom — a definition that could operate when there was no archaeology, philology, biology, etc. — and it no longer seems wise to ignore what we know, or to look down on attempts to know even more.

-Burned at the stake in 1600 for openly defying Christianity, Giordano Bruno can now rest in his grave — or wherever his soul may or may not be.
+Burned at the stake in 1600 for openly defying Christianity, Giordano Bruno can now rest in his grave — or wherever his soul may be.
 His statue looks out over Rome’s Campo dei Fiori, while at his back lies the infinite space that he believed had no centre.

-Still, we can’t unsee what we’ve seen, and we can’t unlearn what we’ve learned.
-Putting our heads back into the sand is abhorrent to those who value practicality and reason.
+Still, we can’t unlearn what we’ve seen, and we can’t unsee what we’ve learned.

 ❤️